-ESSEX COUNTY PROSECUTOR’S OFFICE HOSTS AUTUMN 2017 CITIZENS & CLERGY ACADEMY: Acting Essex County Prosecutor Robert D. Laurino has announced that the Essex County Prosecutor’s Office will begin its Autumn 2017 Citizens and Clergy Academy, a six-week training program for members of the Essex County community.
+ESSEX COUNTY PROSECUTOR’S OFFICE HOSTS AUTUMN 2017 CITIZENS & CLERGY ACADEMY: Acting Essex County Prosecutor Robert D. Laurino has announced that the Essex County Prosecutor’s Office has completed its Autumn 2017 Citizens and Clergy Academy, a six-week training program for members of the Essex County community.
 The Citizens and Clergy Academy is a training program designed to familiarize clergy and other members of the Essex community with the day-to-day operations of the Essex County Prosecutor’s Office.
-Classes will be held on Thursday evenings, from October 12 through November 16, 2017.
+Classes were held on Thursday evenings, from October 12 through November 16, 2017.
 The classes begin at 6 p.m. and end at 8 p.m.
-Graduation will be held on Tuesday, Nov.
+Graduation was held on Tuesday, Nov.
 21, 2017.

 “The goal of this training program, which is held two times a year, is to help members of the community better understand the work of the Essex County Prosecutor’s Office”, said Acting Prosecutor Laurino.
 “During the classes we explain what we do here.
 We explain the services available to witnesses and victims.
 We walk participants through the legal process and generally help members of the clergy and other participants understand the role of the county prosecutor’s office.”

 Anyone with questions should contact Ms. Kimberly Jones at 973-621-1315